WesleyHass/BB-RACING-CHEAT-ENGINE-SCRIPT/README.md

 # BB-RACING-CHEAT-ENGINE-SCRIPT
 This is the first script of Beach Buggy Racing with 7 mods.
 These mods are designed to level up your playing field in the game with an unfair yet enjoyable advantage to your player.

+# MOD DESCRIPTION & GUIDE
+I will only mention such mods which require you an additional step to do in the game to enable it.

+GOD MODE

+To enable this mode, you need to own "Ghost" or "Mcskelly" Character.
+If you don't know how to own him without Dueling him, you can simply head to "QUICK RACE" || Then, you can select the map & while selecting the character, you can buy him using Diamonds

+Now, all you need to do is this.
+Enable GOD MODE while playing the race or not, The cheat works either way.
+Play a race.
+There, you'll see that your "Msckelly Ability" or "Player Ability" will fill up instantly.
+Like very very fast.
+You can click "A" on your keyboard to activate the ability.
+Then, you are invulnerable the entire race.
+Don't worry!
+Once you get the hang of it, it's incredibly easy and trust me; it won't be a boring step.
+Other things are explained below: If you've already installed cheat engine, you can skip to "Step 5" [ENJOY!!]

 # How to use the mod?

 Step 1: Download Cheat Engine from the following link